Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 - ![Search](/Assets/Icons/Search.png "[Search]") (Search)
-    Click this button to display the search bar and search for a workflow.
+    Click this button to display the search bar and search for a workflow version.

     > [Info] The search function can be used to search for a workflow name and key.